phillipgibb/blockchain/IBM_hyperledger_fabric/hello_world/Notes.md

 ### Hello World Program
-This program runs a transaction that has a message in the TEST asset that says "Hello World"
+This program runs a transaction that has a message in the TEST asset that says "Hello, World"